Flyback converter: Structure and principle

 The operation of storing energy in the transformer before transferring to the output of the converter allows the topology to easily generate multiple outputs with little additional circuitry, although the output voltages have to be able to match each other through the turns ratio.
-Also there is a need for a controlling rail which has to be loaded before load is applied to the uncontrolled rails, this is to allow the PWM to open up and supply enough energy to the transformer.
+Also there is a need for a controlling rail which has to be loaded before load is applied to the uncontrolled rails, this is to allow the pulse-width modulation (PWM) to open up and supply enough energy to the transformer.

 Operations

 The flyback converter is an isolated power converter.
 The two prevailing control schemes are voltage mode control and current mode control.
 In the majority of cases current mode control needs to be dominant for stability during operation.
 Both modes require a signal related to the output voltage.
 There are three common ways to generate this voltage: